bitcoinland/wlox/README.md

 =========
 WLOX is an open source cryptocurrency exchange that supports multiple cryptocurrencies and multiple fiat currencies.

-**Please note: we are in the final stages of some major updates, including multi-coin support, which already functions.
-This document will be updated soon to reflect those changes.**
+**If you want to collaborate with the project please refer to:
+email: wloxproject@gmail.com
+slack: wlox.slack.com**

 The purpose of this document is to walk you throught the process of a typical setup. sasasda
-**IF YOU INSTALLED WLOX PRIOR TO 14/01/2015, PLEASE READ THE FILE UPDATE_GUIDE_v1.04 BEFORE CONTINUING**

 Getting Started
 --------------
 WLOX runs on the traditional PHP/MySQL/Apache setup.

-**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/mbassan/wlox.git`.
+**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/wlox-project/wlox.git`.

 **For a production environment**, it is strongly recommended to distribute the different repositories across multiple servers.
-You can clone each sub-module independently by doing `https://github.com/mbassan/wlox-[submodule].git`.
+You can clone each sub-module independently by doing `https://github.com/wlox-project/wlox-[submodule].git`.

 Project Structure